jmonlong/manu-vggafannot/manuscript.md

 We implemented another, more straightforward approach, to annotate variants that were genotyped using the pangenome.
 Here we simply convert a VCF that contain allele traversal information (*AT* field) to a GAF file representing the alternate allele.
-We test this approach by genotyping HG002 from short-reads Illumina Novaseq data. `more details`{.red}
+We test this approach by genotyping HG002 from the short-reads Illumina Novaseq reads aligned to the pangenome for the GAF sorting experiment (more details above).
+Variants were genotyped from the aligned reads using `vg call`.
+Of note, `vg call` can also output genotypes directly in GAF format with the `-G` parameter.

 The scripts and pipeline to annotate variants is available in the public repository of this study in the `analysis/variants` folder of this paper's repository[@repo].